EdgarAllenExile/notehub/README.md

 * [ ] What is a Vim Buffer
 * [ ] How should I best go about opening a workspace or similar
+* [ ] Why have I not included anything in here that is not VIM related.